We’re taking a look at common challenges that executives face when they become strategic HR advisors.

 Always remember, there’s no one-size fits all solution for any HR problem.
 Each company has different needs and circumstances.
 Maintain a healthy skepticism when you’re hunting for tools, and double check with sellers that their tools can do the exact things that you need.
 It’s not uncommon for vendors to market tools as one thing, only for buyers to find out later that the features they need don’t exist or require an upgrade.
 Buyers then go on to buy more tools in a vicious and unhelpful cycle.

 Connecting dots might mean that you need to hire new, data-minded HR people.
 At the least, it means you have to stay patient until you’re able to realize the story that your data is telling you.
 Some stories are obvious (like direct and specific employee concerns), but others will require your prodding and searching to understand trends (like why turnover happens or insights about employee tenure).
 Whatever the story, make the most of your data, then act on it when you find answers.
-This will help build credibility and solidify your place as a strategic HR advisor.

 Most of all, stay patient